shu-hai/nnHMRF-LIS/README.md

 ## Usage
 C++ version of the package is available under `cpu/` directory, and can be called from Matlab by MEX.
 Examples are provided, and please see [README.pdf](https://github.com/shu-hai/FDRhmrf/blob/master/README.pdf) for details.

-GPU utilized Pytorch version of the package is available under `gpu/` directory.
-Python package can be utilized as follows:
+GPU utilized Pytorch (built with Python 3.12.4, Pytorch 2.6.0) package is available under `gpu/` directory.
+The FDR procedure can be called as follows:
 ```bash
 python gem.py --labelpath {optional groundtruth file if using for simulation}
               --datapath {input test statistics file}